protocolbuffers/protobuf/doc/wrapping-upb.in.md

   // We load reflection data via a serialized descriptor.
 The code generator
   // for your language should embed serialized descriptors into your generated
-  // files; for each file you load, you can add the descriptor to the symtab as
+  // files.
+For each generated file loaded by your library, you can add the
-  // shown.
-  upb_arena *tmp = upb_arena_new();
+  // serialized descriptor to the symtab as shown. upb_arena *tmp = upb_arena_new();
   google_protobuf_FileDescriptorProto* file =
       google_protobuf_FileDescriptorProto_parse(desc_data, desc_size, tmp);